andude10/also-cache/README.md

-# also-cache-rs (work in progress)
+# also-cache (work in progress)

-Low-overhead, low-latency replicated cache in Rust.

-For the specific cases when you need consistent cache with high hit rates.
+A highly available replicated in-memory cache with high hit rates in Rust.

+**WIP** This project is a work in progress, right now only local cache is implemented, without the distributed part.

+This cache is designed for scenarios where you want consistency and high hit rates in your distributed cluster.
+Instead of each node maintaining its own separate cache, all nodes send updates to each other, ensuring that frequently accessed data is available on all of them.
+It will also mean that cache will have (mostly) the same latency on each node.

+You can find usage examples in the [examples](./examples) directory, and performance benchmarks in the [benches](./benches) directory (run with `cargo bench` to execute them).

 Features:

-- (TODO) Peer-to-peer cache
+- (WIP) Peer-to-peer cache
 - Highly available
 - High hit rates (distributed S3-FIFO eviction strategy)
-- (TODO) Fast cache recovery after node startup
+- (WIP) Fast cache recovery after node startup
+- (WIP) TTL for cache entries

 Main goals: